ZuzRad/Automatic-driving/README.md

 ## 📝 General Information
 Automatic driving is a car game with a radio, where the main goal is to keep the vehicle on the road, changing lanes and avoiding collisions.
 The terrain is generated procedurally.
 The player has the opportunity to listen to a variety of radio stations with multiple songs, while artificial intelligence controls the bots on the road.
 Driving is automatic and the player can focus on selecting music and driving maneuvers.
-The player also has the option to enter and exit the car
+The player also has the option to enter and exit the car.
 ## ✨ Game Features
 List of features that the game includes.
 - Driving on the road